pinbo/getprimer/README.md

 1. Download the full depository to your computer (it has 64bit muscle and primer3_core working in Ubuntu 16.04).
 2. Recompile muscle or primer3_core from source if they do not work in your computer.
 Put them in the bin sub-folder.
 3. You should be able to use it.
+4. I found a lot of primers are around one same sequence variaiton site in the output file.
+You can sort them by primer pair score to find a few good primers.
+I may improve this later.

 **Example**